 The Universal Sensor 082 and Universal Sensor Enclosure 080 (sold separately) are specifically designed to mount onto a 3/8" (10 mm) ID temperature well that is supplied with an end groove.
 To install the well, plumb a 'T' into the pipe and fix the well into the 'T'.
 The 080 enclosure has a 7/8" (22 mm) back knockout that must be removed and fitted over the temperature well.
 The 082 is then inserted into the well and the retaining clip supplied with the enclosure is snapped onto the well end groove.
 If the well has a threaded end, the installer must supply a standard threaded conduit retaining ring.
-The two wires from the sensor are connected to the terminal block is used to connect wires from the control.
+The two wires from the sensor are connected to the terminal block provided in the enclosure.
+The other side of the terminal block is used to connect wires from the control.